 San Diego Deploys the World’s Largest Smart City Platform

-In support of its ambitious Climate Action Plan, the City of San Diego has deployed the world’s largest smart city sensor platform.
-The system is transforming the City's existing street lighting infrastructure into a connected digital infrastructure which will lead to significant energy savings, improved air quality and a safer San Diego.
+With what began as a cost-savings effort to replace high energy use streetlights with more efficient LED lights, the City of San Diego is now deploying the world’s largest smart city sensor platform.
+The system is transforming the City's existing street lighting infrastructure into a connected digital infrastructure which will lead to energy savings and new technological opportunities.

 "Fostering innovation and improving infrastructure are important to enhancing the lives of all San Diegans.
 This new technology will give the City and developers the opportunity to make our neighborhoods safer and smarter."

-In 2018, about 3,200 intelligent sensors were installed to transform the City’s streetlights into smart infrastructure that will help optimize traffic and parking, plus enhance public safety, environmental awareness and overall livability for San Diego residents.
+Approximately 4,200 intelligent sensors are being installed to transform the City’s streetlights into smart infrastructure that will help optimize traffic and parking, plus enhance public safety, environmental awareness and overall livability for San Diego residents.
 View interactive map of all Smart Streetlight locations.

 These intelligent nodes can see, hear and feel the heartbeat of a city.
 The node connects city officials and citizens to real-time data, allowing for endless applications.
 From easier parking and decreased traffic congestion, enhanced public safety and environmental monitoring, enhanced bicycle route planning, to enhanced urban and real estate development planning, this platform can improve the quality of life in our city and boost economic growth.